 Although many great musical acts performed at Carter Barron through the 1970s, the venue struggled to adapt to its changing audience, which was increasingly black youths.
 To fill the seats, the National Park Service started a program to subsidize tickets, providing thousands of free tickets to children.
 In 1975, Super Attractions, who had made Carter Barron such a popular venue in the preceding 20 years, declined to renew their contract.
 After other producers tried and failed to reignite interest in the venue, the National Park Service took over direct management of the concerts in 1978.
 The struggles continued through the 1980s, with a Washington Post editor mocking that Carter Barron was “now more celebrated as a parking lot.”
 The punishing decade culminated with two massive, fallen trees causing major damage to parts of the amphitheater in 1989.

 Despite the difficulties, the DC community expressed support for keeping Carter Barron open.
-Beginning in the 1990s, the Carter Barron Amphitheater entered a period of revival, with a number of repairs and rehabilitation work completed to modernize the facility, supported by the Friends of Carter Barron from 1992-2000.
+Beginning in the 1990s, the Carter Barron Amphitheatre entered a period of revival, with a number of repairs and rehabilitation work completed to modernize the facility, supported by the Friends of Carter Barron from 1992-2000.
 A popular Shakespeare theatre production ran from 1991 to 2009 until it moved to an indoor theater.
 Among other renovations and technical tweaks to the venue in the 1990s, the seating area was completely reconstructed in 2004.
 However, despite these upgrades, structural deficiencies in the stage deck and supports remained, causing the National Park Service to close the amphitheater for repairs in 2017.

-Carter Barron Amphitheater has attracted visitors from around the globe, but remains something of a local attraction.
+Carter Barron Amphitheatre has attracted visitors from around the globe, but remains something of a local attraction.
 Carter Barron is in many ways a reflection of DC itself: its people, its history, and its manifold identity.

 What makes up the stage?